Originally Published on 16th February 2016

 Q: Can other players attack me and steal my trade pack?

-Q: What is the secret shop?
+Q: What is the Night Vendor?

 Warriors are the closest class to a typical “tank”.
 They use a long sword as their primary weapon and a shield as their secondary weapon.
 The Valkyrie class is the female counter class to the Warrior but Valkyrie has more of a supportive skill set.
 The Warrior class has some blocks and taunts, but the vast majority of their skill set is offensive attacks.
 If you’re looking for a high defense class with lots of mobility and damage then we advise learning this class.